therion23/logikey/README.md

 `KERNEL=="hidraw[0-9]", KERNELS=="1-4:1.0", SYMLINK+="logilink", MODE="0666"`

-Hence, the reference to /dev/logilink in the source.
+Hence the reference to /dev/logilink in the source.
+This also ensures that the hidraw device is readable without root privileges.

 Now, speaking of source, if you do not feel like installing FreePascal just to compile a few lines of code, you can basically write your own, as long as it returns an ASCII representation of a key or scan code.
 That is seriously what logikey.pp does - wait for the last key to be released and return that value.